dsznycer/WolnaKeja_web/README.md

 # wolnakeja

 Website for Wolna Keja mobile app.
-Made 100% in Flutter framework.
+Made in 100% in Flutter framework.